pustotnik/zenmake/docs/dependencies.rst

 Also default build type can be set only in the top-level buildconf.

-These parameters are always used without merging with the parent buildconfs:
+These parameters are always used without merging with parent buildconfs:

     ``startdir``, ``subdirs``, ``tasks``